zulip/zulip/help/typing-notifications.md

 # Typing notifications

-Zulip displays typing notifications when viewing a private message or group private message conversation to which one of the other participants is currently composing a message.
+Zulip displays typing notifications when viewing a direct message or group direct message conversation to which one of the other participants is currently composing a message.

 Typing notifications are only sent while one is actively editing text